nicklockwood/FXLabel/README.md

 FXLabels are slower to draw than UILabels, so be wary of overusing them, especially for text that needs to be resized or animated.

 FXLabel effects cannot be drawn outside of the bounds of the label view.
 For labels with shadowBlur or shadowOffset values, you will need to increase the size of the label frame to prevent the shadow being cropped.
-If your text is not centre aligned, you will also need to make use of the textInsets property to inset the text from the edge of the view so the text effects are not cropped.
+If your text is not center-aligned, you will also need to make use of the textInsets property to inset the text from the edge of the view so the text effects are not cropped.

 The gradientColor properties do not support patterned, indexed or HSV colours.